Watch our video to learn about the types of Innocent Spouse Relief!

 2. Separation of Liability

 This happens when there is an understatement of income on a tax return.
-The two spouses must have been divorced, or legally separated for at least 12 months.
-In this case, they must request relief within 2 years of the start of IRS collections.
+The two spouses must have been divorced, or legally separated, for at least 12 months.
+In this case, they must request relief within two years of the start of IRS collections.
 The ex-spouses involved will be treated as married filing separately.
-The tax debt will be allocated based on who earned the income; or who owns the assets that are the source of income.
-Usually, this provides the better answer for our clients.
+The tax debt will be allocated based on who earned the income, or who owns the assets that are the source of income.
+Usually, this provides a better answer for our clients.

 3. Equitable Relief

-This happens when there is an understatement of income on a tax return; or the tax is correct, but unpaid.
+This happens when there is an understatement of income on a tax return, or the tax is correct but unpaid.
 In this case, there is no requirement to file for equitable relief within two years.
 Given all the facts and circumstances, it is simply inequitable to hold the spouse responsible.
 The IRS will also consider marital status, economic hardship, knowledge or reason to know, abuse, physical or mental health, and financial dominance in the case of Equitable Relief.
-Liability will be allocated among the spouses.
+Tax liability will be allocated between the spouses.

-There is also relief for the Injured Spouse.
-This situation occurs when the couple files a joint tax return, and then some or all on an expected joint refund was taken to pay the other spouse’s tax liability.
-For example, the IRS takes part of a tax refund related to child support.
+There is also a relief for the Injured Spouse.
+This situation occurs when the couple files a joint tax return and some or all of an expected joint refund is taken to pay the other spouse’s tax liability.
+For example, the IRS takes part of a joint tax refund-related to child support from a previous marriage.
 The IRS will then give you your share of the money back.

 If you would like to watch our YouTube video on this topic, click here!

 To learn more about the services we provide, visit our Home Page!